cap-js/docs/node.js/messaging.md

 ### SAP Cloud Application Event Hub <Beta/> { #event-broker }

+TODO: should this section only be
+1. `kind`: `event-broker`
+2. Use this if you want to...
+3. The integration ... the plugin `@cap-js/event-broker`.
+See docs there. and move the rest there, of course?

 `kind`: `event-broker`

 Use this if you want to communicate using [SAP Cloud Application Event Hub](https://help.sap.com/docs/event-broker).